top of page

 1. Finding Farm Loans

-Commercial farm loans are a common way to finance your farm and can typically be sourced from a credit union, local bank, private funding or from the USDA Farm Loan Program.
+Commercial farm loans are a common way to finance your farm and can typically be sourced from a credit union, local bank, private funding, or the USDA Farm Loan Program.

 Here are some examples of common commercial farm loans: